Turku

-It is unknown when Turku gained city rights.
-The Pope Gregory IX first mentioned the town Aboa in his Bulla in 1229 and the year is now used as the foundation year of Turku.
-Turku is the oldest city in Finland, and served as the most important city of the eastern part of the Kingdom of Sweden (modern-day Finland).
-After the Finnish war, Finland became an autonomous grand duchy of the Russian Empire in 1809, and Turku was made the capital of the grand duchy.
-However, Turku lost its status as capital only after three years in 1812, when Tsar Alexander I of Russia decided to move the capital to Helsinki.
-It was only after the last great fire in 1827 that most governmental institutions were moved to Helsinki along with the Royal Academy of Turku (Turun Akatemia) founded in 1640, which then became the University of Helsinki, thus consolidating Helsinki's position as the new capital.
-Turku continued to be the most populous city in Finland until the end of the 1840s, and it remains the regional capital and an important business and cultural center and port.
+Turku is Finland's oldest city.
+It is not known when Turku was granted city status.
+Pope Gregory IX first mentioned the town of Aboa in his Bulla in 1229, and this year is now used as the founding year of the city.
+Turku was the most important city in the eastern part (today's Finland) of the Kingdom of Sweden.
+After the Finnish War, Finland became an autonomous Grand Duchy of the Russian Empire in 1809, and Turku became the capital of the Grand Duchy.
+However, Turku lost its status as capital only three years later in 1812, when Tsar Alexander I of Russia decided to move the capital to Helsinki.
+It was only after the last great fire in 1827 that most government institutions were moved to Helsinki along with the Royal Academy of Turku, founded in 1640, which later became the University of Helsinki, thus consolidating Helsinki's position as the new capital.
+Turku was Finland's most populous city until the late 1840s and remains the regional capital, an important business and cultural centre, and a port.

-Because of its long history, it has been the site of many important events, and has extensively influenced Finnish history as the former capital city.
-Along with Tallinn, the capital city of Estonia, Turku was designated the European Capital of Culture for 2011.
-In 1996, it was declared the "Christmas City" of Finland.
-Also, Turku has been officially declared the Food Capital of Finland, because it holds a number of Finland's oldest, highest quality restaurants alongside a historically famous fish market, held twice a year.
-Turku's canteen and café culture has often been compared to French food culture, which is why Turku has also been perceived as "Paris of Finland"; this is also the reason for the Swedish saying: "Varför Paris, vi har ju Åbo!" ("Why Paris, we have Turku!")
+Due to its long history, Turku has been the site of many important events and, as a former capital, has had a major influence on Finnish history.
+Together with Tallinn, the capital of Estonia, Turku was named European Capital of Culture for 2011.
+In 1996, the city of Turku was declared the "Christmas City" of Finland.
+Turku has also been officially declared the Food Capital of Finland, as it is home to some of Finland's oldest and highest-quality restaurants, as well as a historically famous fish market held twice a year.
+Turku's canteen and café culture has often been compared to French food culture, which is why Turku is sometimes known as the "Paris of Finland", and explains the existence of the Swedish saying "Varför Paris, vi har ju Åbo!" ("Why [should we concern ourselves with] Paris?
+We have Turku!").